nickbrandt/GitLab/doc/development/documentation/styleguide.md

   - Methods or methodologies.
 For example, Continuous Integration, Continuous Deployment, Scrum, and Agile.

     NOTE: **Note:**
     Some features are also objects.
 For example, "GitLab's Merge Requests support X." and "Create a new merge request for Z.".

+- Avoid use of the future tense.
+  - Instead of, "After you execute this command, the result will be displayed", say "After you execute this command, the result is displayed."
+  - Only use the future tense to convey when the action or result will actually occur at a future time.
+- Do not use contractions.
+  - Say "do not", "cannot", or "does not" instead of "don't", "can't", "doesn't", and so on.
+  - Possible exceptions are cases when a more familiar tone is desired, such as a blog post or other conversational context.
+- Do not use slashes to clump different words together.
+  - Instead of "and/or", consider saying "or", or use another sensible construction.
+  - Other examples include "author/asignee" and "namespace/repository name".
+Break apart any such instances in an appropriate way.
+- Do not use "may" and "might" interchangeably.
+  - Use "might" to indicate the probability of something occurring.
+"If you skip this step, the import process might fail."
+  - Use "may" to indicate giving permission for someone to do something, or consider using "can", instead.
+"You may select either option on this screen."
+Or, "you can select either option on this screen."

 ## Text